prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 19.x to 20.x

+`defaultRules.rules.kubeApiserver` default value was removed, as well as the `templates/prometheus/rules-1.14/kube-apiserver.rules.yaml` rules.
+They have been split in several rule files, and can now be controlled individually with `defaultRules.rules.kubeApiserverAvailability`, `defaultRules.rules.kubeApiserverBurnrate`, `defaultRules.rules.kubeApiserverHistogram` and `defaultRules.rules.kubeApiserverSlos` values.

 ### From 18.x to 19.x

 `kubeStateMetrics.serviceMonitor.namespaceOverride` was removed.